FedRAMP/automating-assessment-cwg/plan.md

 - Developers from IaaS/PaaS providers
 - Security Professionals from IaaS/PaaS providers
-- Developers at Cloud Service Providers
+- Developers at any Cloud Service Provider, whether FedRAMP authorized or not
-- Security Professionals at Cloud Service Providers
+- Security Professionals at any Cloud Service Provider, whether FedRAMP authorized or not
 - Commercial and community driven security standard organizations and personnel

 ## Key Community Working Groups Activities